Embedded Service

 In many South African zones, the pharmacy is not the primary point of medicine access.

 84% of the South African population accesses healthcare through the public sector.
-In zones where private pharmacy infrastructure is limited, dispensing doctors, public clinics, and hospitals become the dispensing network.
+In zones where private pharmacy infrastructure is limited, dispensing licence holders, public clinics, and hospitals become the dispensing network.

 A zone in rural Limpopo has two pharmacies serving a population of 120,000.
-But it also has 14 dispensing doctors and 6 public clinics.
+But it also has 14 dispensing licence holders and 6 public clinics.

 If your distribution strategy only sees pharmacies, it misses 90% of the access infrastructure in that zone.

-Our analysis integrates pharmacy data with dispensing doctor and clinic data to show the complete access picture.
+Our analysis integrates pharmacy data with dispensing licence holder and clinic data to show the complete access picture.
 Your team decides how to plan around it.

 Chain Network Analysis